Music of India: Odissi

 Jayadeva, the 12th century sanskrit saint-poet, the great composer and illustrious master of classical music, has immense contribution to Odissi music.
 During his time Odra-Magadhi style music got shaped and achieved its classical status.
 He indicated the classical ragas prevailing at that time in which these were to be sung.
 Prior to that there was the tradition of Chhanda which was simple in musical outline.
 From the 16th century onwards, treatises on music were Sangitamava Chandrika, Gita Prakasha, Sangita Kalalata and Natya Manorama.
 A couple of treatise namely, Sangita Sarani and Sangi Narayana, were also written in the early path of the 19th century.

 Odissi Sangita comprises four classes of music namely Dhruvapada, Chitrapada, Chitrakala and Panchal, described in the ancient oriya music texts.
 The chief Odissi and Shokabaradi.
 Odissi Sangita (music) is a synthesis of four classes of music, i.e. Dhruvapada, Chitrapada, Chitrakala and Panchal, described in the above-mentioned texts.

 The great exponents of Odissi music in modern times are the Late Singhari Shyamasundara Kar, Markandeya Mahapatra, Kashinath Pujapanda, Balakrushna Das, Gopal Chandra Panda, Ramhari Das, Bhubaneswari Misra, Shymamani Devi and Sunanda Patnaik, who have achieved eminence in classical music.

 Rabindra Sangeet (music of Bengal)

 Rabindra Sangeet (রবীন্দ্রসঙ্গীত Robindro Shonggit, [ɾobindɾo ʃoŋɡit]), also known as Tagore songs, are songs written and composed by Rabindranath Tagore.
 They have distinctive characteristics in the music of Bengal, popular in India and Bangladesh.
 "Sangeet" means music, "Rabindra Sangeet" means music (or more aptly songs) of Rabindra.

 Tagore wrote some 2,230 songs in Bengali, now known as Rabindra Sangeet, using classical music and traditional folk music as sources.

 Tagore wrote national anthems of India and Bangladesh, and influenced the national anthem of Sri Lanka.
+Furthermore, the digitisation of Rabindra Sangeet has been undertaken by Saregama, which has created digital archives and made the music available on streaming platforms.
+Additionally, Brainware University's "Celebrating Tagore" initiative includes online archives, educational resources, and digital performances to promote Tagore's works.

+Shyama Sangeet (music of Bengal)

+Generally all music dedicated to goddess Mother Kali is called 'Shyama Sangeet' in Bengali.
+Two famous singers of this Bengali Shyama Sangeet are Pannalal Bhattacharya and Dhananjay Bhattacharya.
+Pannalal Bhattacharya's elder brother Prafulla Bhattacharya and middle brother Dhananjay Bhattacharya were the first music teachers of saint artist Pannalal Bhattacharya.
+Dhananjay Bhattacharya stopped singing devotional songs after finding devotional spirit in his brother Pannalal.
+However, after the demise of Pannalal Bhattacharya, he contributed again in Bengali music with many devotional songs by his sweet, melodious voice.